TerraFail451/SADX-AP-PopTracker/README.md

-# PopTracker pack for Sonic Adventure SX Archipelago Randomizer
+# PopTracker pack for the Sonic Adventure DX Archipelago Randomizer

 A PopTracker pack with autotracking for the Sonic Adventure DX Archipelago Randomizer